 This position provides outstanding opportunities for continued scientific development, and for contributing to highly impactful pioneering translational research.

 Responsibilities: 80% Research: Planning and performance of complex daily and weekly experiments.
 This position requires the candidate to have the ability to correctly prepare and execute experiments with little direction from a senior researcher and/or defined protocols.
 The candidate must have the desire and ability to provide ongoing intellectual contributions to the research program such as exploring new possible approaches to problems or suggesting new interpretation of data.
 Proper review and adaptation of scientific literature will be required to develop complex scientific procedures and to remain current with continual advances in scientific knowledge.
 The candidate should have the ability to solve problems with experiments and equipment independently.

 Duties may include: Performing studies utilizing methods such as spatial genomics, RNAscope, confocal and light microscopy, immunohistochemistry; flow cytometry; preparation of retroviral vectors and transduction and expansion of T and NK cells for cell immunotherapy; and animal (mouse) handling.

 Duties will also include: summarizing, analyzing and interpreting data, statistical analysis of data, maintaining a scientific notebook, and presenting results at lab meetings and scientific meetings

 15% Grant and manuscript preparation.

-Required Qualifications: M.S. ,Ph.D., DVM, or MD with a strong research background in microbiology, immunology, biomedical sciences or a related field.
+Essential Qualifications: Advanced degree (Ph.D., DVM, and/or MD) with a strong research background in microbiology, immunology, gene engineering, or biomedical sciences.